derekfountain/zx-spectrum-lower-ram/README.md

 The project is implemented in KiCAD v6.
 It's in the slrm/ directory. ((S)pectrum (L)ower ( R)AM (M)odule.)

-There are a couple of snapshots of early implementations the project.
+There are a couple of snapshots of early implementations of the project.
 One of these is a "breakout" version of the board which might be useful to investigate signals using a 'scope.